deepika112/TIC-TAC-TOE/README.md

 # TIC-TAC-TOE
-The programe is a TIC-TAC-TOE game, built on C++ language.
+The programe is a TIC-TAC-TOE game, written in C++ language.

 Player 1 goes with **'X'**